- About PS&F

 November 12, 2012

-Workers Compensation insurers have long relied upon the theory that past results are the best indicator of future performance, and have utilized experience rating to increase or decrease an employer’s premium costs based on prior claims experience.
+opens in a new windowWorkers Compensation insurers have long relied upon the theory that past results are the best indicator of future performance, and have utilized experience rating to increase or decrease an employer’s premium costs based on prior claims experience.
 As the underwriters’ actuaries would attest, frequency of claims is more indicative of a safe or unsafe workplace than severity, or cost, of those claims.
-NCCI’s experience rating formula had considered small, or frequency type claims, to be those under $5,000, otherwise know as the “split point”.
+NCCI’s experience rating formula had considered small, or frequency type claims, to be those under $5,000, otherwise known as the “split point”.

 The opens in a new windowNational Council on Compensation Insurance (NCCI), the organization that essentially sets the rules for workers’ compensation rating in 34 states around the country — including Alaska, Montana, Idaho and Oregon — is changing those rules.
 This is making employers with poor loss histories cringe and those with safer workplaces jump for joy.